Marcovia Floodplain

 "You can observe a lot just by watching." - Y. Berra.

-On gently sloping ground nearby, clay was deposited by flood waters.
+sloping ground nearby, clay was deposited by flood waters.

 A change